LOTFormer: Doubly-Stochastic Linear Attention via Low-Rank Optimal Transport: Related Work

-More recently, \emph{Quantum DS Attention} \citep{born2025quantumdoublystochastictransformers} has extended this framework into quantum-inspired settings, exploiting properties of quantum stochastic matrices and unitary constraints to model richer forms of normalization while preserving tractability.
-These approaches highlight that double stochasticity is not merely a regularization tool but a principled rethinking of attention as a transport problem, ensuring symmetry, stability, and interpretability in the learned couplings.
+More recently, \emph{Quantum DS Attention} \citep{born2025quantumdoublystochastictransformers} extends doubly stochastic constructions using quantum inspired parameterizations, exploiting structure from quantum stochastic matrices and unitary constraints while maintaining tractability.
+We view this as concurrent work that appeared during our study, and therefore we do not include a direct comparison against it in our experiments.
+Overall, these methods suggest that doubly stochasticity is more than a heuristic regularizer: it reframes attention as a transport problem with stronger normalization that can improve stability and interpretability of the learned couplings.